 Travelex

 Travelex has been around for quite a while, and is a popular choice with North Americans.
-They have a good reputation and a range of travel insurance plans, which are customizable with “upgrades”.
-Notably, their Travel Select plan has kids-included pricing for children 17 and under, making it one for families to consider.
+They have a good reputation and a range of travel insurance plans, which are customizable with upgrades.
+Notably, some plans have kids-included pricing for children 17 and under, making it one for families to consider.

 FWD

-If you are from Singapore, Thailand, Vietnam, Malaysia, Indonesia, Hong Kong, Macau, Cambodia or the Philippines, you might want to take a look at FWD for travel insurance.
-A fairly new insurer, they are expanding throughout Asia and seem to offer some of the cheapest plans we could find online, starting from approximately ¥1,700 for a single trip to Japan.
+If you are from Singapore, Thailand, Vietnam, Malaysia, Indonesia, Hong Kong, Macau, Cambodia, or the Philippines, you might want to take a look at FWD for travel insurance.
+A fairly new insurer, they are expanding throughout Asia and seem to offer reasonably priced plans, starting from approximately ¥278 per day.

-Their plan ticks all the usual travel insurance boxes, including medical evacuation cover, which is unlimited.
-They have a “Cancel for any reason” feature, which covers you for canceling, postponing or cutting short a trip.
-You can add COVID-19 cover to your policy, too.
+They have three travel plans ranging from Premium to First, which, to varying degrees, cover things like travel disruption and inconveniences, overseas medical coverage, personal accident, and medical coverage back home.
+They also have a “Cancel for any reason” feature, which covers you for canceling, postponing, or cutting short a trip.
+You can add COVID-19 coverage and pre-existing medical coverage to your policy, too.

 unidentified foreigner tourist wearing kimono, the national tradition costume of Japan walking at Sensoji temple the famous temple in Tokyo, Japan